Consumers look forward to Amazon Prime Day every year, which is really two days now. Amazon warehouse workers? Not so much.

 Repetitive motion.
 The body is not meant to move in the same manner all day, every day.
 And that is what some Amazon warehouse workers endure, especially those on assembly lines.
 Repetitive movement builds up over time, so it may not cause health problems immediately.
 But when a worker makes the same movement time and again, day after day, repetitive motion injuries are bound to occur.

 When an employee suffers an injury on the job, they are entitled to Workers’ Compensation benefits.
-Under the system, fault is not at issue, unless an employee intentionally injured themself.
+Under the system, fault is not at issue, unless an employee intentionally injured themselves.
 That means anyone who suffers injuries at an Amazon warehouse could be entitled to Workers’ Compensation benefits.

 However, there could be other ways to recover damages.
 Workers may also be entitled to additional compensation if they can prove Amazon was negligent in the way they operated.
 Using the forklift example above, if Amazon did not properly train an employee before using the forklift, an injured employee could argue for compensation beyond Workers’ Compensation because of Amazon’s negligence.

 If you have suffered injuries working at an Amazon warehouse, you may be entitled to compensation for your medical bills, beyond your Workers’ Compensation claim.
-To find out for sure, reach out to the experienced West Chester Workers’ Compensation lawyers at Wusinich & Sweeney, LLC today.
+To find out for sure, reach out to the experienced West Chester Workers’ Compensation lawyers at Wusinich, Sweeney & Ryan, LLC today.
 Our legal team is ready to fight for you.
 Contact us online or call us at 610-594-1600 for a free consultation today.
 We are located in Exton, Pennsylvania, and we serve residents of Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.